dburriss/dburriss.github.io/_drafts/2022-06-15-telemetry-tips.md

 - The tool used to created eg. `tool:farmer`
 - Dates like `created-at:2022-05-22` and `updated-at:2022-05-30`

+Telemetry tools often require some of these to be useful. `env`, `service` and `version` are part of [unified service tagging](https://docs.datadoghq.com/getting_started/tagging/unified_service_tagging) for Datadog.
+Check what yours are for your telemetry tool.

 This is not an exhaustive list but will hopefully give you a starting point.

 ## Build up tooling to help with standards